Woolfrey/woolfrey.github.io/_posts/25-06-19-who-is-your-customer.md

 Third, identifying the customer is integral to the success of the project.
 The next step in the Define phase is usually to develop the Voice of the Customer (VoC).
 This often involves interviews and focus groups to obtain primary evidence about what the customer actually wants, versus opinions of what we _think_ they want.

-It is also important for establish the product or service specifications (critical to quality factors).
+It is also important for establishing the product or service specifications (critical to quality factors).
 By knowing who the customer is, we define quality with respect to their needs.
-This metrics are what we use in the later phases of the project:
+These metrics are what we use in the later phases of the project:
 - Measure: Determining how close the current performance is to the customer requirements.
 - Improve: Demonstrating the new process meets or exceeds customer requirements.
 - Control: Monitoring the process with respect to customer requirements.